One-Eyed Giants Fachan Were As Dangerous As Polyphemus And The Cyclops

 In Encyclopedia of Giants and Humanoids in Myth, Legend and Folklore, Theresa Bane writes the Fachan “dress in a girdle of deer skin with a mantle of blue feathers as they are jealous of fairies capable of flight.
 Some folklore claims the Fachan are so physically repulsive that seeing one may induce a heart attack.”

-Like most giants, the Fachan are aggressive and they use their strength to destroy anything they dislike.
+Like most giants, the Fachan are aggressive and use their strength to destroy anything they dislike.
 “Known for their malevolent disposition and hating all things, they carry a spiked club they use liberally when chasing people out of their territory.
 They will also use their club or wickedly spiked chain to destroy an entire orchard in a single night, “Bane explains.

 The Fomorians (Old Irish: ‘Fomoire’) are a supernatural race in Irish myths.
 These giants were associated with the powers of nature such as fog, storm, winter and disease.
+Credit: Adobe Stock - Digital Storm

 According to Campbell, the physical description and behavior of the Fachan remind of the Nesnas, creatures described as "half of a human being" and hopping about on one leg with great agility mentioned in Arabic folklore.

-It is said that this race of ugly beings descended from Noah’s son Ham, whom Noah had cursed and on account of this terrible curse, the Fomorians became one-legged and one-armed monstrous beings.
+It is said that this race of ugly beings descended from Noah’s son Ham, whom Noah had cursed, and on account of this terrible curse, the Fomorians became one-legged and one-armed monstrous beings.

 According to the Old Irish "Annals of Clonmacnois", ancient chronicles from prehistoric times to the early 15th century, the Fomorians came from Atlantis.